Biden's new Title IX rules protect LGBTQ+ students, but avoid addressing transgender athletes

 The DeVos rules were themselves an overhaul of an Obama-era policy that was intended to force colleges to take accusations of campus sexual assault more seriously.
 Now, after years of nearly constant changes, some colleges have been pushing for a political middle ground to end the whiplash.

+Louisiana Attorney General Liz Murrill also voiced opposition to the new regulations, stating that a lawsuit would be coming from her.

 "Joe Biden's extreme gender ideology is a threat to the safety and dignity of women and girls.
 The people - who can’t even tell you what a woman is - just killed Title IX.
-This won’t stand - lawsuit coming soon," said Louisiana Attorney General Liz Murrill.
+This won’t stand - lawsuit coming soon," Murrill said.

 More News